Infectious Diseases

 Period of Communicability: 1 or more weeks before onset of symptoms; patients may remain infectious indefinitely.

 Effect on LEO Fitness for Duty: The symptoms of acute hepatitis C can be debilitating and therefore can compromise physical capability and situational awareness.
 The spectrum of chronic hepatitis C infection ranges from an asymptomatic carrier state to liver failure requiring transplant and multi-system impairment and disability.
-Although interferon plus ribavirin continues to be available for the treatment of chronic hepatitis C, the advent of interferon-free, direct acting antiviral (DAA) therapy for chronic hepatitis C has changed management of this disease.9 DAAs are generally well tolerated and should not require monitoring for the side effects seen with interferon therapyc (see Medications chapter).
+Direct acting antiviral (DAA) therapy for chronic hepatitis C can be curative and has supplanted interferon/ribavirin for management of this disease.7 DAAs are generally well tolerated and should not require monitoring for the side effects seen with interferon therapyd (see Medications chapter).

 HCV-positive LEO and Defensive Tactics Training